LarsGittenberg/Frogger-Game-Clone/README.md

 ## Instructions
+Clone or download this project onto your computer.
 You will not need to have access to the internet for the game to work.
 You will need a browser to open and play index.html.
 For basic functionality, the following files are needed:
 - index.html
 - js/app.js
 - js/engine.js